 Stay informed about ABA therapy with Part 2 of this series—“A Peek Inside an ABA Therapy Session.”
 You’ll get a glimpse into an ABA therapy session, so you’ll have a better idea of what to expect.

+You are not alone!
 If you are the parent or concerned loved one of someone going through any of the challenges discussed above, please don’t hesitate to reach out for help!
 Issues that are addressed sooner have a greater rate of success.
 The professional team at Empirian is here to assist and direct you toward positive, long-lasting changes in behavior.